Cultivating Essential Board Behaviours

 The Great Financial Crash of 2007-2008 brought into sharp focus the fact that neither company law, nor a comprehensive body of governance guidance, had failed to prevent the worst financial crisis in global history.
 From this sobering insight came the recognition of the need to focus on how directors had actually behaved on boards, and what behaviour was necessary in future for such mistakes not to be repeated.

 Cultivating Essential Board Behaviours is a vital face to face training course from our Accountability & Governance series, in this course we will examine what boardroom behaviours are now considered essential as defining characteristics of an effective board, and how they can be developed to help the organisation to achieve sustainable long-term success and stability.
 The lessons to be learned are applicable to boards, directors and organisations in all sectors.

 All those in board roles needing to understand how they can become more effective directors.
 Senior management interacting with boards and their directors.
-Company secretaries and other governance professionals responsible for board support.
+Company secretaries and other governance professionals are responsible for board support.
 Managers periodically responsible for appearing before and presenting to, boards.

 Intellectually, participants will understand how this latest body of work fits into the history of governance practice.
 Philosophically, they will understand why Sir David Walker, when Chair of the Barclays Board, said that ‘the hard stuff is the soft stuff’.
 Practically, they will appreciate how the ‘soft stuff’, the skills learned and practiced behaviours, underpin the effectiveness of a board – and, as a consequence, develop a greater understanding of board teamwork and dynamics, and what further work is needed to ensure ongoing organisational resilience.